mkrufky/ellawallet/README.md

 - Both the Chrome Extension and the MyEtherWallet.com are compiling from the same codebase.
 This code is found in the `app` folder.
 Don't touch the `dist` or `chrome-extension` folders.
 - We use angular and bootstrap.
 We used to use jQuery and Bootstrap until it was converted in April 2016.
 If you wonder why some things are set up funky, that's why.
 - The mercury branch is currently the active development branch.
 We then push the dist folder live to gh-pages, which then gets served to MyEtherWallet.com.
 - We use npm / gulp for compiling.
-There is a lot of stuff happening in the compliation.
+There is a lot of stuff happening in the compilation.
-- Old node setups can be found in in `json_relay_node` (node.js) & `json_relay_php` (php).
-These are great resources for developers looking to get started and launch a public node on a $40 linode instance.

 **Getting Started**